 - A heartbeat that does not feel normal.

 - Joint pain.

-- Nose and throat irritation.
+- Nose irritation.

-- To gain the most benefit, do not miss giving your child doses.
+- To gain the most benefit, do not miss doses.

-- Give a missed dose as soon as you think about it.
+- Take a missed dose as soon as you think about it.

-- If it is close to the time for your child’s next dose, skip the missed dose and go back to your child’s normal time.
+- If it is close to the time for your next dose, skip the missed dose and go back to your normal time.

-- Do not give 2 doses at the same time or extra doses.
+- Do not take 2 doses at the same time or extra doses.

 - Store at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 Tablets for suspension:

 - If you have broken tablets, store the tablet pieces in the opened blister for up to 7 days.